Brain Injury & Recovery-TBI Program

 Brain Injury & Recovery Program Claims and Benefits Generated- $74,736.22

 The WDVA Brain Injury & Recovery Program supports Washington veterans living with brain injury, diagnosed or not.
-We provide resources, guidance, and advocacy to help veterans access the care they need.
+We provide clear information, guidance, and advocacy to help veterans access the care they need.

-- Connect veterans with trusted resources and referrals.
+• Connect veterans with trusted services and resources.

-- Provide training and guidance to any organization, summit, or event seeking to better support veterans living with brain injury or related symptoms.
+• Provide training and guidance to organizations, events, and groups that want to better support veterans with brain injury.

 Upcoming Training & Meetings: